 This October bank holiday weekend, Saturday October 26th to Monday October 28th, 10.30am to 3.40pm, bring the family along to Fota House for an Autumn Squirrel Trail.
 There are clues to solve along the way of this self-guided trail and once you have found all the squirrels and solved all the clues, bring you sheets back to Fota House for some treats!

-#3.
+#4.
 Free Halloween Ghost Trail Knocknagoshel, Kerry

 The Ghost Trail is organised by the Knocknagoshel Halloween Group which is a community-based non-profit organisation.
 All funding raised is distributed among the local participating community groups and charities.
-Since it began 22 years ago the Ghost Trail has raised over half a million for charities.
+Since it began the Ghost Trail has raised over half a million for charities.
 Every year on average they collect €15,000.

 The ghost trail begins at the church in Knocknagoshel.
 People are then taken down to meet all types ghosts, ghouls and monsters along the way until the finish up quite aptly at the funeral home.

 #5.
-Macnas: Sleep No More Free Halloween Parade, Dublin
+Macnas: Free Halloween Parade, Galway

 #6.
 Imagine Arts Festival Waterford

-The Imagine Arts Festival takes place from October 20th to 30th 2016 and aims to bring exciting multi-disciplinary events showcasing the best of local, national and international arts to the streets of Waterford.
+The Imagine Arts Festival takes place from October 23rd to 27th 2019 and aims to bring exciting multi-disciplinary events showcasing the best of local, national and international arts to the streets of Waterford.
 Visitors can expect to see art in unusual places and on offer and suitable for all ages will be: